 by Cesca Janece Waterfield

-“She’s originally from Northern Italy, capsule ” Sabrina explains.
+“She’s originally from Northern Italy,” Sabrina explains.
 “She started learning with a Russian watercolorist when she was little.
-She’s got all that cultural and geographical mixture – the tropical cultures, discount old-world techniques.”
+She’s got all that cultural and geographical mixture – the tropical cultures, old-world techniques.”

 The artist?
 Sabrina’s mother, Maria Nimis.
 The show is “Hispanic Artists Celebrate La Mujer.”
 Curated by Evelia Porto and organized in part to celebrate International Women’s Day, it features thirteen renowned artists from the region’s Hispanic community whose work pays tribute to women.
 It’s a fitting venue for the artistic reunion of Sabrina and her mother.